 ♦️ ♣️ ♥️ ♠️

-Kostya Kimlat is a keynote speaker and corporate magician who fooled Penn & Teller on their hit TV show, “Fool Us”.
-Since 2002, when Kostya has been speaking to businesses about how to Think Like A Magician™ to improve sales and customer service.
+Kostya Kimlat is a motivational speaker and magician who fooled Penn & Teller on their hit TV show, “Fool Us.”
+Kostya teaches conference audiences how to Think Like A Magician™ so businesses can step into the minds of their customers to improve sales and customer service.